A kinder, more effective path than boot camps

 What are the limitations of a boot camp for teens?

-• Neglect of a teen’s psychological history
+• Neglect of psychological history

-• Failure to address root causes
+• Failure to identify root causes

 • A one-size-fits-all approach